Analytix-Software-Tools/ftm-cloud/README.md

 This is a FastAPI application that is broken up by domains and services.
 Each domain hosts a router, a controller, and a service.
 Functions for each controller can be found by their corresponding domain in domains -> controllers.
 These controllers generally connect with services which manage the interaction with the database.

-There are 3 services, that make up the FTM-Cloud prod environment - 2 hosted on Linux VMs, one Atlas instance.
-The services are:

-ftm-cloud-prod
-ftm-services-prod
-ftm-cloud-mongo-prod
+There are a total of 4 resources (accounting for dev and prod environments) within the FTMCloud:

+ftmcloud-prod
+ftmcloud-dev
+ftmcloud-mongo-prod (Atlas)
+ftmcloud-mongo-dev (Atlas)

+Each ftmcloud instances is hosted on Azure App Services with IP whitelisting, whereas the ftmcloud-mongo instances are MongoDB Atlas clusters with network whitelisting.

 # Development Environment
-A development environment can easily be setup for non-production or prod-like environments at any time by running the command
+A development environment can easily be setup for local development and testing at any time by running the command

 ```commandline